AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Security enhancements**

-Improved security on tracking links in email is enabled by default for all customers.
+* Improved security on tracking links in email is enabled by default for all customers.
 An additional, enhanced security feature is available which can be enabled by reaching out to Customer Care.
 More details on the feature and steps for non-hosted customers to enable it can be found in the [Security and Privacy checklist](https://helpx.adobe.com/campaign/kb/acc-security.html).
 (NEO-24232)

+* To optimize security, the MD5 hashing algorithm used to generate file names has been reinforced with sha256 for public file upload.
+(NEO-17044)

+* To reinforce security against XSS attacks, client-side scripts are disabled when executing a mirror page.
+(NEO-17987)

+* Fixed an issue which prevented the privacy cleanup from deleting reconciliation data.
+(NEO-25168, NEO-21004)

+* Fixed an issue with the **File Transfer** activity which prevented SFTP key based authentication from working on Debian 9.
+(NEO-23183)

 **Compatibility enhancements**